skellis46/slipbox/artistic research and ecosystems.md

 [^300]: I was required to write a 300 word summary and I wrote the following very quickly (20 minutes):

 > Children of the Soil is a short film that explores the slow work of growth, gravity and decay.
 It was created through several practices: 1) falling slowly to the ground; 2) timelapse photography; 3) post-production explorations of spatialising time (using graphic novel 'panels'); 4) texts exploring the more-than-human world (Abram, 1996).
 I was relatively new to all of these practices before pre-production, although the body-based work is a natural extension of my ongoing corporeal practice.
 The four practices coalesce around two artistic contexts that I have worked in for 20-30 years: choreography and screendance.
 I don't yet know how to write about it as research and for which community of practice.
 I am currently clarifying these issues in a journal article but am tending to think of it as research in and for the screendance community (albeit in an experimental way) that aims to question the role and presence of the human body without simply rendering it invisible.
 (Ellis, 13 December 2022)

+Could add here responses from three colleagues -- e.g. re humour -- opened up other points of entry into researchfulness of the project.

 [^thatthing]: I have previously discussed these ideas in _That Thing Produced_[@ellis-2018-that] and _Corporeal Epistemics_[@ellis-2020-corporeal].